AI in banking

 You measure success by employee satisfaction and time saved.
 If a banker finds a policy answer in ten seconds instead of ten minutes, that's a win.

-2. The copilot phase
+2. The augmentation phase

 The agent proposes actions.
 It suggests a reply to an email or drafts a loan memo.
-The human reviews and hits send.
+The human reviews and approves.
+You measure conversion rates and accuracy.

 3. The agent phase